Students who fulfil a caring role at home often have many additional responsibilities aside from school. A young carer may be:

 Looking after someone with a physical illness, disability, learning difficulty or a mental health condition.

 At Wood Green, we understand that these additional responsibilities mean that students who are young carers sometimes need some extra support to help them thrive and succeed at school.
-Because of this, Wood Green has a lead member of staff for young carers who co-ordinates the following support for students:
+Because of this, Wood Green has a dedicated Young Carers Lead Worker who provides the following support for students:

 1 on 1 support including assessment, a safe space to talk about their responsibilities and mentoring to help students make the most of school.